brodycj/create-react-native-module/README.md

     - requires the [`react-native-tvos`](https://www.npmjs.com/package/react-native-tvos) fork, with minimum version of `0.60` ref:
       - [`react-native-tvos/react-native-tvos#11`](https://github.com/react-native-tvos/react-native-tvos/issues/11)
       - issue [`#95`](https://github.com/brodybits/create-react-native-module/issues/95)
+    - It is recommended to disable or remove Flipper in case of debug build issues - see issue [`#422`](https://github.com/brodybits/create-react-native-module/issues/422)
 - Out-of-tree platforms
   - Windows - no longer supported for reasons discussed in issues [#23](https://github.com/brodybits/create-react-native-module/issues/23) and [#43](https://github.com/brodybits/create-react-native-module/issues/43) (existing Windows C# template is kept in `unsupported-platforms` for now (at least) and further discussion would be welcome in a new issue on GitHub)
   - for future consideration: macOS (see [issue #94](https://github.com/brodybits/create-react-native-module/issues/94))